 - Camera, lenses, and other photography gear are easily available for rental and renting equipment is extremely convenient.

+Camera and lens rental services make the photography market more accessible for photographers.
 Here’s a typical scenario for many freelancer photographers: your skill level concerning a particular type of photographic assignment is more than able to fulfill the client’s (or potential client’s) needs, but in order to deliver the best images or make the job easier to get done right, you would really like to use this one particular piece of equipment.

 However, that camera, lens, or other photographic gear is out of range of your current budget.
 Or, it’s an item that you really only need for that one use and you aren’t likely to need it again.
 Both of those situations are good reasons to look into camera and lens rentals.